 Water Supply Project

+In September 2013 the river recharge scheme was approved by independent commissioners.
 The scheme allows Council to increase the amount of water it takes from Waikanae River by 'recharging' it with groundwater downstream of the water treatment plant.
 This will only happen during very dry summers.

 Fresh river water is taken from the river above the water treatment plant, treated and piped through the reticulation system.
 If the river level is too low to take as much as we need, Council can replace the amount taken for our water supply to maintain the natural flow.